US: +1 512 898-9222

 Contact Asia Actual for assistance with your medical device registration in the Philippines or to confirm the cost and time lines that apply to your specific devices of interest.
 Asia Actual has experienced, bi-lingual consultants in the Philippines to manage the application, importing, and post-market surveillance needs.

 Charmaine’s Regulatory Hint

-“While the new medical device regulations are transitioning, it can be difficult to understand what requirements apply when.
+“During this transitory time through 2023, it can be difficult to understand what requirements are currently being applied.
 We can help.”

 US: +1 512 898-9222

 - Philippines FDA Issues New Guidance for Vet ProductsApril 8, 2022 - 1:53 pm

 - Philippines Extends Grace Period for Registration of Certain Medical DevicesMarch 25, 2022 - 4:27 pm